A Survey of Circuit Foundation Model: Foundation AI Models for VLSI Circuit Design and EDA: Foundation Model as a Circuit Decoder

-LADAC~\cite{Liu2024ladac} introduces an LLM-driven decision-making agent for analog design, incorporating a knowledge library and interactive tools to assist in transistor sizing and simulation.
+\textbf{Topology generation}~\cite{zhang2024analogxpert, chang2024lamagic, lai2024analogcoder, topologiesanaloggenie, Liu2024ladac} is the primary focus of the analog circuit, which mainly involves SPICE code generation.
+Works in this domain typically employ training-free methodologies and employ advanced prompt engineering strategies.
+For example, LADAC~\cite{Liu2024ladac} introduces an LLM-driven decision-making agent for analog design, incorporating a knowledge library and interactive tools to assist in transistor sizing and simulation.
 AnalogCoder~\cite{lai2024analogcoder} employs a training-free LLM approach for Python-based circuit generation, integrating prompt engineering and feedback mechanisms to refine designs.
-ADO-LLM~\cite{yin2024ado} combines Bayesian Optimization with LLMs to improve circuit design efficiency, leveraging Gaussian Process models for systematic design space exploration and in-context learning for guided optimization.
 LaMAGIC~\cite{chang2024lamagic} fine-tunes LLMs for analog topology generation, particularly for power converters, developing structured input-output representations that enhance circuit synthesis accuracy.
 Artisan~\cite{chen2024artisan} focuses on operational amplifier (opamp) design, integrating topology selection and parameter tuning while employing Tree-of-Thought (ToT) and Chain-of-Thought (CoT) reasoning to improve structured decision-making.
-LEDRO~\cite{kochar2024ledro} enhances analog circuit sizing by using LLMs to refine design search regions, improving the efficiency of existing optimization methods.
 AnalogXpert~\cite{zhang2024analogxpert} streamlines analog circuit topology synthesis by incorporating a subcircuit library for design space reduction and using CoT prompting and iterative proofreading for better design accuracy.
 AnalogGenie~\cite{topologiesanaloggenie} introduces a generative AI framework that utilizes a large dataset of over 3,000 analog circuit topologies.
 It employs a GPT-based model for sequential pin connection prediction, offering a scalable and flexible approach to analog circuit generation.
 These works collectively demonstrate the growing potential of LLMs in automating complex aspects of analog design, paving the way for more efficient and scalable circuit synthesis methodologies.\looseness=-1

+\textbf{Optimization} of analog circuits is another important aspect, which usually involves multi-objective design spaces.
+ADO-LLM~\cite{yin2024ado} combines Bayesian Optimization with LLMs to improve circuit design efficiency, leveraging Gaussian Process models for systematic design space exploration and in-context learning for guided optimization.
+LEDRO~\cite{kochar2024ledro} enhances analog circuit sizing by using LLMs to refine design search regions, improving the efficiency of existing optimization methods.\looseness=-1